Chess of the Wind

-Synopsis
+Plot

 In an aristocratic family, the matriarch, Khanom Bozorg, dies.
-Her wheelchair-bound daughter, Aghdas, is left to mourn her in her large house (Moshir ad-Dowleh Mansion) alongside her mother's widower, Hadji Amoo, and his two nephews, Ramezan and Shaban.
+Her daughter Aghdas, who uses a wheelchair, is left to mourn her in her large house (Moshir ad-Dowleh Mansion) alongside her mother's widower, Hadji Amoo, and his two nephews, Ramezan and Shaban.
 Ramezan is engaged to Aghdas, but it becomes apparent that he is only interested in her for her money.
 Aghdas is looked after by a maid, Kanizak, who also cultivates a friendship with Shaban.
 Throughout the film, intercut scenes of washerwomen gossiping fill in the details of Aghdas and Hadji Amoo's history.

 Both Aghdas and Hadji Amoo believe they are entitled to inherit Khanom Bozorg's house, and one day Aghdas and Kanizak enter Hadji Amoo's room and burn the deeds to the house with his name on them.
 After several confrontations between stepfather and stepdaughter, Aghdas plans to kill Hadji Amoo and obliquely lets Ramezan know of her plan.
 As Hadji Amoo is praying in his room, Aghdas is wheeled in by Kanizak and strikes him on the head with a silver flail.
 He falls to the ground and Kanizak and Ramezan drag him to the cellar, where they store the body in a bottomless jar, intending to return later and dissolve it in nitric acid on Aghdas's orders.